BlackCheppun/React-Native-Expo-boilerplate/README.md

-# React Native Boilerplate with Expo Go, Redux, and Axios
+# React Native Typescript Boilerplate with Expo Go, Redux, and Axios

 Welcome to the React Native Expo Boilerplate !
-This project is a starter template that uses Expo Go, Redux, and Axios.
+This project is a Typescript starter template that uses Expo Go, Redux, and Axios.
 It also includes a pre-configured folder structure to help you get started quickly with your React Native application development.

 ## Table of Contents